Learnosity/custom-questions-skeleton/README.md

 * `webpack.config.js`: is used to transpile and bundle your custom question/feature code.
 * `assessment.php`: a local Assessment demo page to help you to develop your custom question/feature quickly.
 * `authoring.php`: a local Assessment demo page to help you to develop the Schemas and Authoring layout for your custom question/feature.
 * `authoring_custom_layout.html`: the Authoring HTML layout of your custom question/feature.
-Note: you may need to set CORS privileges for this file.
-See more information in this article: <a href="https://help.learnosity.com/hc/en-us/articles/360000757877" target="_new">Working with Firewalls & Domain Whitelisting</a>.
 * `debugServerScorer.js`: a local Assessment server side demo page to help you to test the behavior of your custom question's scorer in the server side locally.
 * `src`: the source code folder
   * `src/question.js`: the frontend entry point of your custom question/feature.